 Using a combination of assessment and consultative skills, Elise looks beyond the diagnosis to help families and schools really understand an individual’s challenges, and works with them to develop strategies to enhance learning and performance at school and in ‘real life.’

 Elise has also worked in a number of hospital and treatment settings, and consulted to a variety of independent schools and public agencies.
 She provides workshops and presentations for parents, educators and other professional groups on topics such as attachment, motivation, working memory and understanding learning disabilities.

 Elise is also a licensed Cogmed coach and has been instrumental in making that program available to individuals and to schools.
-She is also a member of our Assessment Follow-Up Team.
+She is currently working to become registered with the College of Psychologists of Ontario and is also a member of our Assessment Follow-Up Team.